AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-overview.md

 ---
 # Learning content overview

-The Learning content enables you to create template-driven content within your eLearning course.
+The learning content or **Topic** supported in the Learning and Training content feature of Experience Manager Guides enables you to create template-driven content within your eLearning course.
 It allows you to incorporate various elements, such as text, widgets, images, and multimedia to enhance the learning experience.